nextgenthemes/advanced-responsive-video-embedder/README.txt

-With the Pro Addon you get 4 lazyload modes, they automatically load the thumbnails from the provider

-### Pro addon Featue Demonstration ###
+### Pro Addon Feature Demonstration ###

 `[vimeo id="124858722" mode="lazyload" maxwidth="400" align="left"]] This is a demo of a aligned lazyloaded video [...]`

  This is a demo of a aligned lazyloaded video that has a maximal width set and will grow on click before loading the video.

-Just a bit of Lorem ipsum to not have this look area look empty dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
+Just a bit of Lorem ipsum to fill this aera with text. dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
 At vero eos et accusam et justo duo dolores et ea rebum.
 Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.
 Lorem ipsum dolor sit amet, consetetur sadipscing elitr.

 <div class="clearfix"></div>